QuentinMaz/MDPFuzz_Replicability_Study_Artifact/replication/README.md

 We separate the data analysis of RQ2 from RQ3, so that you can first execute and plot the figures for RQ2 before starting the parameter analysis (i.e, RQ3).

+Similarly to the reproduciton experiments in `reproduction/`, you will find for each use case bash scripts to help you launch the experiments (namely, `launch_rq2.sh` and `launch_rq3.sh`).
+To use them though, it might be required to make the script executable, which can be done with `chmod +x launch_rq2.sh` and `chmod +x launch_rq3.sh`.

 ## Computating the results and plotting the figures

 To process the data and plot the results, use the virtual environment `rl` (`conda activate rl`).